 International students MUST attend the school they are authorized to attend by the Department of Homeland Security.
 Students are authorized to attend the school whose name appears on their I-20 or DS-2019 - in some cases, the DS-2019 may be from a different sponsor.

 International students MUST maintain registration as a full-time student throughout every fall and spring term (undergraduate students: 12 credit hours, graduate students: 6 credit hours, ELI 20 hours/week).
 Students MAY NOT drop below the required number of credits in fall and spring term except under extremely limited circumstances that must be authorized in advance by the international student advisor.
 Getting a grade of W is considered a drop even if you completed all course requirements!

 For more information, please visit the following website.

 F-1 and J-1 student visa holders have restrictions regarding the number of online (or distance learning) credits that can be taken during the semester as it relates to fulfilling the full-time enrollment requirement.

 Only 3 credit hours of on-line courses can be counted toward the minimum full-time requirement during a fall or spring term.
 While students are permitted to take more online courses, only 3 credits can be counted toward full-time.

 PROGRAM CHANGE & EXTENSION

 During your time at Millersville you may wish to alter your academic plans.
 Reasons for this might include change of major, change of level from undergrad to graduate, or extending your stay due to graduating later than originally expected.
-When considering making any of these changes it is important to discuss these plans with the Office of International Programs & Services ahead of time.
+When considering making any of these changes it is important to discuss these plans with the Office of International Programs & Services (IPS) ahead of time.

 If any changes occur regarding your degree level, or major/program of study, you must update your I-20 or DS-2019 form.